-Stewed plums are a versatile and delicious way to enjoy this summer fruit - they taste great on ice cream, cake, yogurt, or oatmeal!
-And, they are easy to make in only about 10 minutes!
+Stewed plums are a versatile and delicious way to enjoy this late summer to early fall fruit - they taste great on ice cream, cake, yogurt, or oatmeal!
+And, stewing plums only takes about 10 minutes, using only a few basic ingredients!

-Stewed plums are a great way to use up an abundance of this beautiful summer fruit.
-By cooking in liquid seasoned with orange and cinnamon, the plums become tender, soft and sweet.
-They taste so nice atop vanilla ice cream, cake, or even oatmeal or yogurt for a breakfast treat.
+Stewing plums is a great way to use up an abundance of this beautiful tangy and sweet fruit.
+By cooking in sweetened liquid seasoned with orange and cinnamon, the plums become tender, soft and sweet.
+They taste so nice atop vanilla ice cream, cake, or even oatmeal or yogurt for a breakfast treat!

-And, you can make these stewed plums in only about 10 minutes!
-This recipe even has optional instructions on how to reduce the cooking liquid into a tangy and sweet plum syrup (to drizzle on top of your stewed plums and ice cream, perhaps?).
+And, you can stew plums in only about 10 minutes!
+This easy stewed plums recipe even has optional instructions on how to reduce the cooking liquid into a tangy and sweet plum syrup (to drizzle on top of your stewed plums and ice cream, perhaps?).

 - Plums: I used black plums because they were available at my local grocery store, but red plums would also work well.
 I talk more about plum selection (including size and ripeness) in the Tips and tricks section below.